queenkjuul/spotify97/README.md

 # Spotify(R) 97

-A client-server system to control Spotify Connect devices from retro machines (Windows 95 and up, Mac OS 8.6+ coming soon.)
-Requires Spotify Premium.
+A client-server system to control Spotify Connect devices from retro machines (Windows 95 and up or Mac OS 8.6-10.5) Requires Spotify Premium.
 Does not stream audio, only remote-controls other Spotify devices.

 ![Spotify Connect logo](client/SpotifyClient97/Images/SpotifySplash.png)